shareloqs/MPSDynamics/docs/src/convergence.md

 A practical guideline for choosing $d$ can be derived by considering the physical states being simulated.
 For example, for coherent states, the occupation number follows a Poisson distribution.
 In such cases, the average occupation number is given by the mean $\langle n \rangle$, and the probability of observing a state with occupation number $n$ decreases exponentially for $n \gg \langle n \rangle$.
 Thus, the truncation $d$ should be chosen such that the cumulative probability of truncation error is negligible.

 ### Bond dimensions and time evolution
-Different time-evolution algorithms are implemented in MPSDynamics, and can be selected as options in the function `runsim`.
-Detailed descriptions of these algorithms are provided in the *Theoretical Background* section of this documentation.
+Different time-evolution algorithms are implemented in MPSDynamics, and can be selected as options in the function [`runsim`](@ref).
+Detailed descriptions of these algorithms are provided in the [Theoretical Background](@ref) section of this documentation.
 The key parameter for ensuring convergence in these methods is controlled via the `convparams` option, which accepts arrays of multiple parameter values to test until convergence is achieved.

 Below are the main time-evolution algorithms and their corresponding convergence parameters:
 - One-Site Time-Dependent Variational Principle (1TDVP):
-  - Selected using: `method = :1TDVP`.
+  - Selected using: `method = :TDVP1`.
   - The convergence parameter is the bond dimension of the MPS, which defines the manifold on which the time evolution is constrained.
 To ensure convergence, multiple bond dimensions can be tested: `convparams = [bond1, bond2, bond3]`.
-- Two-Sites Time-Dependent Variational Principle (2TDVP):
+- Two-Site Time-Dependent Variational Principle (2TDVP):
-  - Selected using: `method = :2TDVP`.
+  - Selected using: `method = :TDVP2`.
   - The convergence parameter is the SVD singular value truncation threshold, which determines the precision of the truncation during simulations.
 Multiple truncation thresholds can be tested: `convparams = [trunc1, trunc2, trunc3]`.
   - The bond dimensions at each chain-site and at each time-step can be saved by specifying `savebonddims = true`.
 The maximum allowed value of bond dimension can be chosen by setting the `Dlim` option.
 - Adaptive Time-Dependent Variational Principle (DTDVP):